 Markowitz notes a related obstacle to be overcome before we see the wider adoption of fuel cell vehicles.
 “I think that the largest initial hurdle will be cost.
 As with any transformational technology, getting costs down to the point where they’re competitive with the incumbent technology is the biggest hurdle that any industry faces.”
 But he is optimistic.
 “We are well on the road to doing that right now.
 Companies have developed technologies and engineering solutions that have reduced the cost of platinum and other high cost metals, and more importantly have made the fuel cell stack itself much more efficient, lowering the cost of the stack.
 That is being done through reduction in size and through greater efficiencies within the mechanism of the fuel cell itself.
 A good example is what Toyota has done with it’s new fuel cell car, where it’s dropped the cost of the fuel cell stack by 95%.”

-Hyundai’s Tucson, mentioned earlier, leases for $499 a month.
-That may seem steep, but the price includes all fuel and maintenance.
+The 2018 Toyota Mirai has a sticker price of $58,365 USD.
+That may seem steep, but the price includes hydrogen fuel for three years or $15,000.
 We can expect that prices will come down, just as they have for battery electric cars which, a few years ago, were typically twice the price of a comparable gasoline-powered vehicle, but which are now almost on par.
 Rebates and incentives, designed to help governments meet their carbon reduction targets, will no doubt accelerate development and adoption of FCEVs.

 Solution: Still more research and development, combined with wider commercialization.
 As fuel cell and hydrogen technology improves, and as manufacturers ramp up production in response to competition, the cost will come down.